REST API reference

 /billing-plans resource to create, update, show details for, and list plans.

 Creates a billing plan.
 In the JSON request body, include the plan details.
 A plan must include at least one regular payment definition and, optionally, a trial payment definition.
-Each payment definition specifies a billing period, which determines how often and for how long the subscriber is charged.
+Each payment definition specifies a billing period, which determines how often and for how long the customer is charged.
 A plan can specify a fixed or infinite number of payment cycles.
 A payment definition can optionally specify shipping fee and tax amounts.
 The default state of a new plan is

 CREATED.
 You must activate the plan by updating the plan